 Now, you’ll have to come prepared.
 This model takes four D batteries and offers up to five hours of light at its highest setting.
 In most cases, however, this will be unnecessary.
 Even the medium and low settings offer extremely bright light.
 That alone is great but coupled with this model’s other features, makes it absolutely unmissable.

 Now that you’ve read the best LED lantern, take time to read our best expandable garden.
-You might consider to buy after you read our guide.
+You might consider buying after you read our guide.
 Read it here!